John Carl Warnecke: Lafayette Square

 Warnecke's design for the square was based on the architectural theory of contextualism.
-Not only did Warnecke's design build the first modern buildings on Lafayette Square, but they were the first buildings in the city to utilize contextualism as a design philosophy.
+Warnecke's design build the first modern buildings on Lafayette Square and they were the first buildings in the city to utilize contextualism as a design philosophy.
 Warnecke's design for the Markey National Courts Building was to create tall, flat structures in red brick which would serve as relatively unobtrusive backgrounds to the lighter-colored residential homes like the Cutts-Madison House.
 The Cutts-Madison House, Cosmos Club building, and Benjamin Ogle Tayloe House were joined, and a courtyard built between them and the National Courts building.

 Warnecke continued to contribute to architectural design in Washington, D.C.
 He opened an office in the District of Columbia in 1962.
 He was made a Fellow of the American Institute of Architects the same year.

 Warnecke was appointed to an important federal post and received two important commissions from the Kennedy family in 1963.
 On June 21, 1963, President Kennedy appointed Warnecke to the U.S. Commission of Fine Arts.
 Warnecke's first important commission from the President was the design for a presidential library.
 Plans and sites were discussed in May, and on October 19, just 34 days before his assassination, President Kennedy (with Warnecke by his side) chose a site next to the Harvard Graduate School of Business Administration.
 As Warnecke and Kennedy had only discussed general themes for the design, I. M. Pei was selected by the Kennedy family to be the library's actual architect.

 Kennedy grave site

-President Kennedy was assassinated on November 22, 1963, and Warnecke was chosen by Mrs. Kennedy to design the president's tomb just six days later on November 28.
+President Kennedy was assassinated on November 22, 1963, and Warnecke was chosen by Jacqueline Kennedy to design John F. Kennedy's tomb six days later on November 28.
 Coincidentally, the President and Warnecke had visited the site which was to become Kennedy's tomb in March 1963, and the President had admired the peaceful atmosphere of the place.
-On November 24, Mrs. Kennedy told friends that she wanted an eternal flame at the gravesite.
+On November 24, Jacqueline Kennedy told friends that she wanted an eternal flame at the gravesite.

-Warnecke visited the grave with Mrs. Kennedy and Attorney General Robert F. Kennedy on Wednesday, November 28, to discuss themes and plans for the grave.
-He immediately concluded that the permanent grave must be simple and must incorporate the eternal flame.
+Warnecke visited the grave with Jacqueline Kennedy and Attorney General Robert F. Kennedy on Wednesday, November 27, to discuss themes and plans for the grave.
+He concluded that the permanent grave must be simple and must incorporate the eternal flame.
 A few days later, Warnecke agreed that, although it was not required, he would submit the design for the permanent Kennedy grave site to the U.S. Commission of Fine Arts.